-One in every six people are co-operators of any of the 3 million co-operatives on earth.
-Co-operatives employ 10% of the employed population, and generate 2.1 trillion USD in turnover while providing the services and infrastructure society needs to thrive.
+At least 12% of people on earth is a cooperator of any of the 3 million cooperatives on earth.
+Cooperatives provide jobs or work opportunities to 10% of the employed population, and the three hundred largest cooperatives or mutuals generate 2,146 billion USD in turnover while providing the services and infrastructure society needs to thrive (World Cooperative Monitor).

 A strong and healthy movement

-Presented for the first time at the 2014 Summit of Co-operatives, the study “Co-operatives and Employment: a global report” carried out by CICOPA, the Alliance's sector for industrial and service co-operatives, discusses the significance of co-operative employment globally, both quantitatively and qualitatively.
-Its second edition published in September 2017 and based on data from 156 countries, shows how co-operatives contribute to resilient employment, a sustainable economy and the well-being of people at work.
+Presented for the first time at the 2014 Summit of Cooperatives, the study “Cooperatives and Employment: a global report” carried out by CICOPA, the International Cooperative Alliance's sector for industrial and service cooperatives, discusses the significance of cooperative employment globally, both quantitatively and qualitatively.
+Its second edition published in September 2017 and based on data from 156 countries, shows how cooperatives contribute to resilient employment, a sustainable economy and the well-being of people at work.

 Database of Cooperative Statistics